maserlib/maser4py/README.rst

 Usage
 =====

-From Python, enter "import maser4py".
+From Python, enter "import maser".
 The module also offers specific command line interfaces.

 For more details, see the user manual in pdf format (doc/build/latex/maser4py.pdf) or html format (doc/build/index.html).